Indian Ocean Commission: Administration

-The IOC is at the service of its Member States.

 Bodies

 The Council of Ministers (composed of the foreign ministers of the member countries) provides the strategic and political direction of the IOC.
 It is the supreme decision-making body of the organisation.
 The chairmanship of the IOC Council of Ministers is annual and rotating (in alphabetical order of member countries).

 The Committee of Permanent Liaison Officers (composed of senior officials from member states) is responsible for monitoring the implementation of these decisions.

 The General Secretariat, based in Ebene, Mauritius, is responsible for implementing the decisions of the decision-making bodies.
 It develops and manages cooperation projects.
 It is responsible for mobilizing resources from the donor community.

 The revised Victoria Agreement (2020) makes the Summit of Heads of State and Government a statutory body of the organisation.
 The IOC Summit will now be held every five years to set the strategic and political direction of the organisation.

-Secretaries-General
+Secretaries-general

 Objectives and areas of intervention

 As an intergovernmental organisation of cooperation, the Indian Ocean Commission promotes peace and stability, maritime security, food security, environmental conservation, fisheries, climate change adaptation, the interests of island developing states, public health and cultural expression.

 Its action is thus in line with the international frameworks to which its member states are signatories, such as the Global Agenda for Sustainable Development to 2030 and the Global Climate Agreement, among others.